protyush-airex-lab/PAV-2025/README.md

 This will create a directory `2025-PAV-FirstName` in your system.
 This is your local workspace directory.

 ## Public testcases
-The public testcase functions are provided in the folder `src/main/java/test/Test.java`
+The public testcases are provided in the folder `src/main/java/test/Test.java`

+For your reference, the expected outputs for these public testcases are also given in the folder `output/` with the extension ".output-expected.txt"

 You can add your own testcases in this file by creating them as functions inside the class `Test`